jolespin/veba/FAQ.md

 #### 35. Why does `annotate.py` output lineage predictions for contigs and MAG with a disclaimer that they are experimental?

 These predictions are very naive and are generated only from the bitscores of `Diamond` alignments against NR.
 This does not subset out core markers which can introduce noise.
 You may notice that a MAG classification from `classify-[domain].py` is different than what is generated in `lineage.weighted_majority_vote.genomes.tsv.gz` and that is because the classification modules use more robust algorithms/databases.

+#### 36. If I update from `v1.0.x` → `v1.1.0`, can I use any of my existing files?

+Yes!
+All of the MAGs, gene models, alignments, etc. can be used seamlessly in the updated version.
+However, if you've performed clustering it is advised that you rerun with the updated clustering algorithm as it handles singletons better and creates more useful identifier mapping tables.
+Now that clustering uses `MMSEQS2`, it is MUCH faster than `OrthoFinder`.